 This method is especially good for specialty grains, since they’re steeped in the kettle with the wort and adding flavors, color and other characteristics instead of fermentables.

 If you’re all-grain brewing, consider an upgrade from the rolling pin.
-Coffee grinders and food processors are certainly handy and relatively affordable.
+A coffee grinder and food processor are certainly handy and relatively affordable.
 But they also tend to pulverize the grain and shred your husks.
 Unless you’re using the brew in a bag mash style, your best bet is a mill.

 You can bring your malts down to size with either a grain mill, also called a flour mill, or a roller mill.
 Grain mills work by crushing the grain between two plates that rotate against one another while they’re turned, either by hand or electronically.

-You can get positive results using a grain mill , but they do have a tendency to break the husks into small particles along with the rest of the grain.
+You can get grain mill, but they do have a tendency to break the husks into small particles along with the rest of the grain.
 And since smaller husk particles mean less flow through the grain bed, you’re on the road to a potential stuck sparge if you over-mill your grains.

-One way to compensate for this is to simply spend a few dollars extra on a bit more unmilled grain .
+One way to compensate for this is to simply spend a few dollars extra on a bit more malt.
 Using more grain will compensate for the reduced amount of starches released by the grain during the mash.

 If you’re not nuts about the idea of padding your grain budget, a roller mill is for you.
 With roller mills, the grain passes through two to three cylinders as they turn.
 The husks are crushed and torn away, remaining mostly intact.
 Kernels are broken into bits by the rollers.
 This helps you achieve that “Goldilocks blend,” balancing grist and flours of various texture and achieving an optimal yield.

 The space between the rollers can adjusted based on the grain size of the particular malt you’re using.
 A useful rule of thumb for crushing malts is to set your rollers at or near .038 in. (.965 mm) apart.
 This is just a little bit bit thicker than a standard credit card.